zkbkb/git-status-dash/README.md

 3. Run `npm install` to install the required dependencies.
 4. Make the script executable with `chmod +x git-status-monitor.js`.
 5. Run the script with `./git-status-monitor.js`.

-Sit back and watch as the Git Status Monitor works its magic, displaying the status of your repositories in a slick, color-coded table.

 ## What's it telling me? 🤔